NordicPlayground/nrf-knx-iot/doc/testing_samples/knxiot_testing.rst

 Having Thread network configured and operational you can start KNX IoT device configuration and testing.
 One device must be configured as Actuator and one as Sensor.

-We need to perform configuration/mapping of buttons built in to KNX IoT sensor LEDs built in to the KNX IoT Actuator - one button to one LED.
+We need to perform configuration/mapping of buttons built in to KNX IoT Sensor `Nordic nRF52840 DK`_ to control LEDs built in to the KNX IoT Actuator `Nordic nRF52840 DK`_ - one button to one LED.
 It is achieved by dedicated on KNX group to every input-output pair.

 #.
 Configure Actuator device by adding entries to Actuator's Group Object Table - command :file:`knx got`